WFU Alcohol and Other Drug Position Statement

 a.
 Use of alcohol/or other drugs that results in behaviors, physical signs, and medical consequences, including but not limited to: staggering, difficulty standing or walking, slurred speech, passing out, blackouts (loss of memory), vomiting, retching, bloodshot and/or glassy eyes, strong odor of alcohol and/or other drugs, physical injuries, or other medical problems.

 b.
 A pattern of recurring episodes of alcohol and/or other drug-related violations of the Student Code of Conduct.

 c.
 Use of alcohol and/or other drugs in association with inappropriate behavior including/but not limited to:

 - Destruction or Defacement of Property or Grounds

 - Failure to Comply with the Directions of University Officials

 - Any other behavior that violates the Undergraduate Student Code of Conduct

-- Consumption of Prohibited Form of Alcohol: When consumption of alcoholic beverages is permitted on-campus, such consumption is limited to beer, unfortified wine, and other malt beverages (16% or less alcohol by volume).
-Distilled alcoholic beverages are prohibited on campus.
+- Possession of Prohibited Form of Alcohol: When possession of alcoholic beverages is permitted on-campus, such possession is limited to Alcoholic Beverages with 16% or less alcohol by volume (ABV).

 - Underage Purchase or Attempt to Purchase Alcohol: No student under the age of 21 may purchase or attempt to purchase Alcoholic Beverages.